Family Resources

 To assist WVU faculty, staff and students in locating an appropriate care provider,

-the Provost’s Office is partnering with the
+the Provost’s Office partnered with the

 WVU Office of the Vice President for Strategic Initiatives to provide access